Corpus Juris Canonici: Manner of statutory citation

 It is customary to quote these collections by indicating the number of the chapter, the title of the collection, the heading of the title, the number of the book and the title.
 The "Decretals" of Gregory IX are indicated by the letter "X", i. e. extra Decretum Gratiani; the "Sixth Book" or "Decretals" of Boniface VIII by "in VIº" i. e. "in Sexto"; the "Clementines" by "in Clem.", i. e. "in Clementinis".
 For instance: "c.
 2, X, De pactis, I, 35", refers to the second chapter of the "Decretals" of Gregory IX, first book, title 35; "c.
 2, in VIº, De hæreticis, V, 2", refers to the second chapter of the "Decretals" of Boniface VIII, fifth book, title.
 2; "c.
 2, in Clem., De testibus, II, 8", refers to the second chapter of the "Clementines", second book, title 8.
 If there is only one chapter in a title, or if the last chapter is quoted, these passages are indicated by "c. unic.", and "c. ult.", i. e. "caput. unicum" and "caput ultimum".
 Sometimes also the indication of the number of the chapters is replaced by the first words of the chapter, as for instance: c.
 Odoardus.
 In such cases the number of the chapter may be found in the index-tables printed in all the editions.

 The "Extravagantes Communes" are divided and quoted in the same manner as the "Decretals", and the collection is indicated by the abbreviation: "Extrav.
 Commun."
 For instance: "c.
 1 (or unicum, or Ambitiosæ), Extrav.
 Commun., De rebus Ecclesiæ non alienandis, III, 4", refers to the first chapter (the only chapter) in book III, title 4 of the "Extravagantes Communes".
 This collection omits the usual "Liber IV" which treats of marriage.
 The "Extravagantes of John XXII" are divided only into titles and chapters.
 They are indicated by the abbreviation, "Extrav.
 Joan.
 XXII".
 For instance: "c.
 2, Extrav.
 Joan.
 XXII, De verborum significatione XIV" refers to the second chapter of the fourteenth title of this collection.

-Very soon after the invention of printing editions of the "Corpus Juris", with or without the gloss (comments of canonists) were published.
-We already mentioned the importance of the Paris edition (1499–1505) for the two collections of "Extravagantes"; it includes the gloss.
+Very soon after the invention of printing, editions of the "Corpus Juris", with or without the gloss (comments of canonists) were published.
+The Paris edition (1499–1505) of the two collections of "Extravagantes" includes the gloss.
 The last edition with the gloss is that of Lyons (1671).